OlyErofeeva/OlyErofeeva/README.md

 Passionate about building awesome user interfaces

 ---
 :art: I’m currently working on a portfolio for my vector illustrations.
-It used to be my hobby a while ago :)
+It used to be my hobby a while ago, and I have some cool works to show :)

 :seedling: I'm interested in learning TypeScript, Jest & Redux